jeroenransijn/jssrdesign/src/data/personas-case-study.md

 A lot of the information was in the event history of a user and there was no way to understand that data from a higher level.
 Our customer were giving the same signal, they liked the user profiles, but they wanted to synthesize new information based on the event history.

-## Synthesizing information on the user profile
+## Synthesizing Information on the User Profile

 At this point profiles were useful and we got signal for synthesizing new information on top of the user.
 We did a lot of crazy 8 sessions and other design thinking sprints at the time.
 As we are thinking about this problem, we came up with a couple of different ways of solving this problem.